dhuzhi/FOSS/README.md

-This is a stiudent project based on java and python
+This is a student project based on java and python